manoreken2/projects/README.md

 HDR10 PQ Video capture program using DirectX12 and DeckLink devices.
 Tested on DeckLink Mini recorder 4K.
-Captured video is saved as Uncompressed RGB10bit r210 AVI or Uncompressed YUV422 10bit v210 AVI.
+Captured video is saved as Uncompressed AVI.

 Enable HDR on Windows Display Settings window to preview video in HDR10.

-YUV to RGB conversion algorithm *to display captured image* is Rec.709.
-It seems there is a color conversion bug on SDR YUV input.

-### About output AVI file of HDR10Capture
+### About AVI file output of HDR10Capture

 Tested input video format is RGB 10bit r210, RGB 12bit R12B, and YUV422 10bit v210.